servirtium/demo-javascript-climate-tck/README.md

 Someone wanting to see an example of how to use Servirtium for a NodeJS project would look at ths repo's source.
 Someone wanting to learn Servirtium by tutorial or extensive reference documentation needs to look elsewhere - sorry!

-# Climate API library premise
+# Climate API library test harness

-A reusable library for JavaScript usage that gives you average rainfall for a country.
-This implementation (the reference implementation) uses The world bank's REST Web-APIs - http://localhost:4567/climateweb/rest/v1/country/annualavg/pr/{fromCCYY}/{toCCYY}/{countryISO}.xml - for that (other implementations may not).
+A reusable library for JavaScript usage that gives you average rainfall for a country, is what was made to serve as a test harness for this demo.
+The test harness in turn uses The world bank's REST Web-APIs - `/climateweb/rest/v1/country/annualavg/pr/{fromCCYY}/{toCCYY}/{countryISO}.xml` - for that.
+See note at top of README.

-The library comes with tests and recordings of the localhost:4567 service invocations for each test.
+The demo comes has unit tests and recordings of service interactions for each test.
+The recordings are in the [mocks](mocks) folder.

-The library comes with a means to re-record those service invocations.
+The library comes with a means to re-record those service interactions, using Servirtium in "record" mode.

-Teams using the library (but not developing it) may:
+Teams evaluating the Servirtium library (but not developing it) would:

+* ignore the world back climate API aspect of this (just for the sake of the demo)
+* focus on a HTTP service their application uses (but could easily be outside the dev team in question)
+* write their own tests (using their preferred test runner - Mocha, Jasmine, Cucumber.js are fine choices).
+* make servirtium optionally do recordings as a mode of operation (commit those recording to Git)
-* use the recordings to make their own builds fast and always green (versus slow and flaky).
+* enjoy their own builds being fast and always green (versus slow and flaky).
-* write their own service test scenarios and use Servirtium to record the Worldbank interaction as above (more likely)
+* have a non-CI build (daily/weekly) that attempts to re-record and alert that recordings have changed
+* remember to keep secrets out of source control (passwords, API tokens and more).

-Service tests (part of the integration test class) are one thing, but there should always be a smaller number of them than pure unit tests (no I/O, less than 10ms each).
-Teams using this library in a larger application would use traditional in-process mocking (say via [TsMockito](https://github.com/NagRock/ts-mockito)).
+Service tests favilitated by Servirtium (part of the "integration test" class) are one thing, but there should always be a much smaller number of them than **pure unit tests** (no I/O, less than 10ms each).
+Teams using this library in a larger application would use traditional in-process mocking (say via [TsMockito](https://github.com/NagRock/ts-mockito)) for the pure unit tests.
+Reliance on "integration tests" for development on localhost (or far worse a named environment like "dev" or "qa") is a fools game.

 Another dev team could use the recordings, as is, to make a new implementation of the library for some reason (say they did not like the license).
 And they need not even have access to localhost:4567.
-Some companies happily shipping Servirtium service recordings for specific test scenarios may attach a license agreement that forbids reverse engineering (of the closed-source backend, or the shipped library)
+Some companies happily shipping Servirtium service recordings for specific test scenarios may attach a license agreement that forbids reverse engineering (of the closed-source backend, or the shipped library).

 # Building & Tests